 Nancy Youngblood (Yellow Aspen) was born in 1955 at Fort Lewis, Washington.
 Her mother Mela had met and married Walton Youngblood in Colorado Springs, while he was serving in the Army.
 So Nancy spent the early years of her life on various military bases until her father was sent to Vietnam in 1968.
 Her mother returned to Santa Clara Pueblo and the heart of the Tafoya family (Mela was one of Margaret's daughters).
 Surrounded by some of the best traditional potters on the planet, Nancy began learning the process.
 Her mother and grandmother taught her the basics but she was determined to make her pots her way.
-It was 1972 when she won her first prize in a judged competition: it was the Gallup InterTribal Ceremonies and she took second place.
+It was 1972 when she won her first ribbon in a juried competition: it was the Gallup InterTribal Ceremonies and she took second place.

 In 1976, Nancy had a major exhibition of her works at Gallery 10 in Scottsdale, AZ.
-The gallery owner there, Lee Cohen, became a good friend and mentor over time and probably had the greatest business effect on Nancy's career.
+The gallery owner there, Lee Cohen, became a good friend and mentor over time.
+He probably had the greatest business effect on Nancy's career.
 Over the next 19 years she exhibited regularly at Gallery 10 plus in galleries in Santa Fe, Beverly Hills and New York City until Lee died in 1995.
 Since then Nancy has marketed her work herself.

 She got married in 1979, had a baby in 1989 and divorced in 1990.
 She remarried in 1993, had two more children and divorced again in 2002.

 Up into the early 80's Nancy had been producing primarily miniatures but through the 80's, the scale of her pieces increased.
 She became a perfectionist carver and the value of her pieces increased rapidly.
-She's been winning awards regularly since that first show in 1972 and 2/3 of what she creates today is pottery commissioned by collectors.
+She's been earning awards regularly since that first show in 1972 and 2/3 of what she creates today is pottery commissioned by private collectors.